top of page

 • Reduces shear forces on the conjunctiva and cornea

-Dysfunction of these glands—termed Meibomian Gland Dysfunction (MGD)—is one of the leading causes of dry eye disease, particularly evaporative dry eye.
+When these glands do not function properly, the condition is termed Meibomian Gland Dysfunction (MGD).
+This dysfunction is one of the leading causes of dry eye disease, particularly evaporative dry eye.

-Welcome to the world of Meibomian Gland Dysfunction (MGD)- an under-recognized condition that affects millions and is closely linked to both our ocular surface health and skincare habits, including the use of retinoids.
+Welcome to the discussion on Meibomian Gland Dysfunction (MGD) — an overlooked condition affecting millions.
+It is closely connected to our ocular surface health and our skincare choices, particularly the use of retinoids.

 🔬 Retinoids & Meibomian Gland Atrophy: The Link

-Retinoids (like isotretinoin or topical tretinoin) are derivatives of Vitamin A and are widely used in dermatology for acne, anti-aging, and pigmentation.
+Retinoids are derivatives of Vitamin A, popular in dermatology for treating acne, aging, and pigmentation issues.

 Key Effects of Retinoids on Meibomian Glands:

-1. Induce acinar atrophy: Retinoids reduce the size and function of meibomian acinar cells.
+1. Induce Acinar Atrophy: Retinoids can decrease the size and function of meibomian acinar cells.

-2. Cause ductal keratinization: This leads to duct blockage, inflammation, and ultimately gland dropout.
+2. Cause Ductal Keratinization: This can lead to duct blockage, inflammation, and ultimately gland loss.

-3. Reduce lipid synthesis: Leading to an unstable tear film and increased evaporation.
+3. Reduce Lipid Synthesis: This creates an unstable tear film and results in increased evaporation.

-4. Alter ocular surface immunity: Retinoids can dysregulate local cytokines and mucins, compounding dry eye.
+4. Alter Ocular Surface Immunity: Retinoids may disrupt local cytokines and mucins, worsening dry eye symptoms.

 📚 Studies:

-• Stern ME et al. (2004): Highlighted the inflammatory cycle in dry eye, which can be aggravated by retinoid-induced gland changes.
+• Stern ME et al. (2004) opened discussions about the inflammatory cycle in dry eye, which can worsen with retinoid-induced gland changes.

-• Draelos ZD (2006): Found that topical retinoids can penetrate periocular tissues and affect gland function, even when not applied directly to eyelids.
+• Draelos ZD (2006) discovered that topical retinoids can penetrate periocular tissues, influencing gland function—even when not directly applied to the eyelids.

-• Donnenfeld et al. (2003): Demonstrated meibomian gland dysfunction as a dose-dependent side effect of systemic isotretinoin therapy.
+• Donnenfeld et al. (2003) identified meibomian gland dysfunction as a dose-dependent side effect of systemic isotretinoin therapy.

-• Harvard Medical School (2025): Research led by Dr. David A. Sullivan demonstrated that exposure to 13-cis retinoic acid (isotretinoin) can disrupt meibomian gland function.
-The study found that retinoids promote inflammatory mediator and protease expression in meibomian gland epithelial cells, inhibit their proliferation, and induce cell death, leading to gland dysfunction and dry eye symptoms.
+• Harvard Medical School (2025) under the guidance of Dr. David A. Sullivan noted that 13-cis retinoic acid (isotretinoin) can disrupt meibomian gland activity, affecting tear production and leading to dry eye symptoms.

 UK-Based Insights

-• John Rose Eyecare (2025): This UK-based optometry practice reported that retinoids commonly found in anti-aging eye creams can negatively affect meibomian gland function.
-The article advises caution when using retinoid-containing products near the eyes and recommends consulting with eye care professionals.
+• John Rose Eyecare (2025): Reports indicate that retinoids present in anti-aging eye creams can adversely impact meibomian gland functioning, advocating caution and consultation with eye care professionals.

-• Dry Eye Zone UK (2025): An article from this UK resource emphasized that even over-the-counter retinol products might pose risks for dry eye when applied near the ocular area.
-It underscores the importance of being aware of product ingredients and their potential ocular effects.
+• Dry Eye Zone UK (2025): An article underscored that even over-the-counter retinol products can pose risks for dry eye when applied near the eyes.

 👁️ Symptoms of MGD & Retinoid-Associated Dry Eye